Adnan Kevrić

 Adnan Kevrić (born 2 May 1970) is a Bosnian former professional footballer who played as a midfielder.
 He was the manager of Eintracht Trier between October 2006 and March 2007.

 Club career

-Born in Brčko, Kevrić played for SV Ottenau, SV Kuppenheim, Offenburger FV and VfB Gaggenau prior to signing for Stuttgarter Kickers of the 2.
+Born in Brčko, Kevrić played for SV Ottenau, SV Kuppenheim, Offenburger FV, and VfB Gaggenau prior to signing for the Stuttgarter Kickers of the 2.
 Bundesliga in 1993.
 Kevrić spent seven years at Kickers and was the DFB-Pokal top scorer for the 1999–2000 season.
 He spent the 2000–01 season with SSV Ulm 1846 before joining Eintracht Trier of the Regionalliga Süd in summer 2001.
 Despite suffering a torn cruciate ligament in September 2001, he was promoted to the 2.
 Bundesliga with Trier in his first season at the club and became club captain.
 However, he left the club at the end of the 2003–04 season after falling out with manager Paul Linz and subsequently had spells playing at FC Nöttingen, SpVgg Ludwigsburg and TV Nellingen.